 The diet of a growing global human population threatens these important forests.
 Shrimp farms, sugar cane plantations, and coastal development have all contributed to the destruction of 35% of the world’s mangroves in the past 40 years.
 Rising ocean levels due to climate change also place the mangrove in peril, as complete inundation can overwhelm the forests’ ability to filter seawater.

 One well-loved marine mammal that browses its way through the mangrove channels, and the nearby seagrass beds, is the manatee.
-Belize is home to both the critically endangered Antillean and the Florida manatee.
+Belize is home to the critically endangered Antillean manatee.
 Due to habitat destruction, entanglement in fishing gear, and boat collisions, scientists believe there are only 2,500 Antillean manatees left in the wild.

 The marine reserves in Belize are sanctuaries for some of these manatees.
 Each day, a manatee may eat up to 100 lbs. of vegetation, mostly seagrass.
 Seagrass beds are also carbon sinks, with deep and rich carbon sequestration occurring beneath their roots.
 Rising water temperatures encourage algae growth, however, which can smother seagrass beds and take away important feeding, breeding, and calving grounds for the manatee.